-Both the Colleges of Engineering and LS&A maintain databases that list course equivalencies for all national and international universities.
-The LS&A Course Equivalency Database lists courses that would transfer as LS&A courses and would thus count as either humanities, social sciences, or general electives.
+Both the Colleges of Engineering and LS&A maintain databases that list course equivalencies for national and international universities.
+The LS&A Course Equivalency Database lists courses that would transfer as LS&A courses and would thus count as either humanities, social sciences, intellectual breadth or general electives.
 The College of Engineering Course Equivalency Database lists courses that are technical in nature, including math, science, and engineering courses.

 What do I do if a course I want to take is not listed on one of the databases?